 \subsection{Representations for transfer learning}

-Transfer learning address the problems caused by limited access to labelled data.
+Transfer learning addresses the problems caused by limited access to labeled data.
 For instance, when predicting the stability of a given protein, we only have limited training data available as it is experimentally costly to measure stability.
-The key idea is to leverage the millions of available unlabelled protein sequences to learn a general protein representation through an \emph{embedding model}, and then train a problem-specific \emph{task model} on top using the limited labelled training data (\fig\ref{fig:embed_task_overview}).
+The key idea is to leverage the many available unlabeled protein sequences to learn (\emph{pre-train}) a general protein representation through an \emph{embedding model}, and then train a problem-specific \emph{task model} on top using the limited labeled training data (\fig\ref{fig:embed_task_overview}).

 In the protein setting, learning representations for transfer-learning can be implemented at different scopes.
 It can be addressed at a universal scope, where representations are learned to reflect general properties of all proteins, or it can be implemented at the scope of an individual protein family, where an embedding model is pre-trained only on closely related sequences.
 Initially, we will focus on universal setting, but will return to family specific models in the second half of the paper.

-When considering representations in the transfer-learning setting, the quality of a representation will be judged by the level of predictive performance obtained by one or more downstream tasks.
+When considering representations in the transfer-learning setting, the quality, or \emph{meaningfulness}, of a representation is judged merely by the level of predictive performance obtained by one or more downstream tasks.
 Our initial task will therefore be to study how this performance depends on common modeling assumptions.